Skip to main content

 Unauthorized bank transfers to criminal accounts via means such as social engineering and phishing techniques.
 Criminals may deceive employees responsible for payments by impersonating executives or vendor representatives, who unwittingly transfer the funds to the criminals.

-Crimes using social engineering and deception to entice or extort victims for financial gain.
-Enticement includes romance and investment schemes, while extortion involves threats to expose a victim, such as sexually compromising information.
+Crimes using social engineering and deception to entice or export victims for financial gain.
+Enticement includes romance and investment schemes, to include scams known as "pig butchering."
+Extortion involves threats to expose a victim, typically with sexually compromising information.

-Online exploitation of content involving children by sexual predators and other criminals for financial gain.
+Online exploitation by sexual predators and other criminals of child sex abuse, sometimes for financial gain.

 Counterfeit Investigations